jart/scriptus/docs/api.md

 This method sends the message provided to the person specified.

-The second argument, providing additional parameters, is optional. "tim" above is an example Twitter screen name.
+The second argument, providing additional parameters, is optional. `tim` above is an example Twitter screen name.

 If no person is present, the message will be "said" to the script owner.